Study in Subjects With Relapsed/Refractory Follicular Lymphoma

 - Prolongation of corrected QT interval using Fridericia's formula (QTcF) to ≥480 msec at screening or history of long QT syndrome.

 - Venous thrombosis or pulmonary embolism within the last 3 months before starting tazemetostat. a. whereas subjects greater than 3 months since deep vein thrombosis/pulmonary embolism are eligible but recommended to receive prophylaxis.

 - Have an active infection requiring systemic therapy.

 - Known hypersensitivity to any component of tazemetostat or lenalidomide; known severe hypersensitivity to any component of rituximab requiring hospitalization or resuscitation.

 - Inability to be treated with a Pneumocystis prophylaxis medication.

-- Subjects with malignancies other than FL. a.
+- Female subjects who are pregnant or lactating/breastfeeding.
+21. Subjects who have undergone a solid organ transplant.
+22. Subjects with malignancies other than FL. a.
 Exception: Subjects with another malignancy who have been disease-free for 5 years, or subjects with a history of a completely resected non-melanoma skin cancer or successfully treated in situ carcinoma are eligible.